Groups and captures#

 }

 Named groups also populate $1, $2, … in the usual left-to-right order, so code that uses both conventions works.
-Inside the pattern itself, reference a named group with \k<name> (or \k'name'):
+Inside the pattern, reference a named group with \k<name> (or any of the brace/quote forms below):

 /(?<quote>["'])(.*?)\k<quote>/; # same quote at start and end